 “How does one become a butterfly?
 ‘Pooh asked pensively.
 ‘You must want to fly so much that you are willing to give up being a caterpillar, ‘Piglet replied.
 ‘You mean to die?’ asked Pooh.
 ‘Yes and no,’ he answered.
 ‘What looks like you will die, but what’s really you will live on.” -A.A.
 Milne

-To send flowers to Teresa Peters Dunkin's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Teresa Peters Dunkin, please visit our floral store.